Easy

 to mind as you read the following:

-~ Trays of things to dip is always popular.
+~ Trays of things to dip are always popular.
 I like

 to put out a veggie platter with ranch dip (I use the packet

-of `Uncle Dans' found in the grocery store to make the dip)
+of Uncle Dans brand found in the grocery store to make the dip)

 ~ A tray of sandwich makings.
 I load a tray with